yakir-reznik/nuxt-app-base-bug/README.md

 # This repo has been made to reproduce a bug with app.baseURL in nuxt version 3.3.8

 ## Bug description
-When a value is set to **app.baseURL** option in **nuxt.config.ts** routes whose filename start with the app.base throw an error when running *npm run generate* command.
+When a value is set to **app.baseURL** option in **nuxt.config.ts** routes whose filename start with the app.baseURL throw an error when running *npm run generate* command.

 ## Example
 ```bash